Country Profile: Saint Lucia

 Environment

-Saint Lucia faces several environmental issues, including deforestation and soil erosion, especially in the northern region.
-The government is involved in various international environmental agreements aimed at addressing these challenges and promoting sustainable development practices.
+Saint Lucia faces significant environmental challenges such as deforestation and soil erosion, particularly in the northern areas.
+The country participates in numerous international environmental agreements aimed at sustainable development and conservation.

 Transportation